 His hair was long, sleek, and black as coal, unlike hers that was wavy and unruly.
 He had the same snowy skin, pale despite the hours they worked in the sun.
 His eyes, grey in color, but cold as ice, and were harsh as a judge.
 His lips were permanently downturned, his brows furrowed.

 Those eyes turned to her, and she could feel a shiver down her spine despite him being across the field.
 Her dog submitted and started to go forth, leaving her side.

 She slunk to her hiding spot, a thick old yew tree, the branches wild and reaching.
-She dropped down and climbed into the small niche, only known to her and her pet dog.
+She dropped down and climbed into the small niche, it was only known to her and her dog.
 She hid her last pair of men's clothes here, one she bought on her own.
 She preferred to hide the sword and bow in her room, however when he was waiting for her she had no choice but to leave them here.
-She wrapped up the egg in her cloak and shoved it deep in and under a root that was roaming above the ground.
+She wrapped up the egg in her cloak and shoved it under a root that was roaming above the ground.
 Then she bid farewell to her treasured bow and sword, keeping her dagger strapped to her thigh.
 She always kept her dagger there, it was its home.
 So much so, it was like a part of her.

 She crawled back out, dusting herself off.